-The basic reason why people use switches and controls is to alter the state of their environment from an existing state to a new state that they perceive to be improved, more comfortable, and/or more functional.
-They usually do this is response to random, external events - like the sudden noise of a pneumatic drill or police siren in the street, or a change from sunlight to gloom - or more predictable events, like twilight.
-They are likely to make the decision to use the switch or control only after the event has prompted them to do so (rather than in advance of it), and they will often overcompensate for its effect (like completely closing all the windows in a railway carriage when it rains to keep out a few spots of rain, in spite of creating a much hotter and more humid environment for everyone inside).
+The basic reason why people use switches and controls is to alter the state of their environment from an existing state to a new state that they perceive to be improved, more comfortable or, at least, less uncomfortable), and/or more functional.
+They usually do this is response to random, external events - like the sudden noise of a pneumatic drill or police car siren in the street, or a change from sunlight to gloom - or more predictable events, like twilight.
+They are likely to make the decision to use the switch or control only after the event has prompted them to do so (rather than in advance of it), and they will often over-compensate for its effect (like completely closing all the windows in a railway carriage when it rains to keep out a few spots of rain, in spite of creating a hotter and more humid environment for everyone inside).

 People use controls and switches to alleviate obvious discomfort (Too dark?
 Switch the lights on.
 Too glary?
 Pull the blinds down.
 Too hot?
 Open the window).
-They tend not to behave by optimizing comfort requirements with energy efficiency, nor anticipating change for the worse.
+They also tend to operate the element which is most conveniently to hand, not the one which is the most appropriate.
+Hence they tend not to behave by optimizing comfort requirements with energy efficiency, nor anticipating change for the worse.
+They often also take the easiest and quickest option, rather than the best for comfort.

 Having made the decision to switch, people will often as not leave the system in the switched state, rather than alter it back again later.
 This tendency to take the ON decision, but ignore the OFF, means that many buildings adopt inertial states in which their systems are left enabled or running unnecessarily.
-Not only is this inefficient for energy consumption, but it is also often quickly degrades the comfort conditions.
-These inefficient and uncomfortable inertial states usually occur in open-plan environments where it is frequently difficult or tedious for people to arrive at OFF decisions because of the complexity of the decision-making processes involved.
+Not only is this inefficient for energy consumption, but it can also quickly degrade the comfort conditions.
+These inefficient and uncomfortable inertial states are much more common in open-plan environments where it is frequently difficult or tedious for people to arrive at OFF decisions because of the complexity of the decision-making processes involved (aided and abetted by poor design and layout of controls).

 The normal inertial state for windows in office buildings is CLOSED.
 At night-time, all windows will be locked shut by the security staff or the cleaners.
 They will usually remain closed until altered by occupants during the day.
-In many open-plan office spaces, the opening of even a single window may cause conflict - either because of genuine differences in comfort needs between people, or because of disagreements whose origins may be outside environmental controls, but which spill over and affect their use (often irrationally so, and sometimes bewildering so to the outside observer).
+In many open-plan office spaces, the opening of even a single window may cause conflict - either because of genuine differences in comfort needs between people, or because of disagreements whose origins may be outside environmental controls, but which spill over and affect their use (often irrationally so, and sometimes bewildering so to the outside observer) or just because operation is difficult (there may be a desk in front of the window) and the result too crude (for example, the window opens too far or in the wrong way and draughts occur).